Endogenous Attention and the Spread of False News: Optimal Attention and the Sharing Decision

+We are interested in characterizing the composition of stories on the platform over time, i.e, analyzing the stochastic process $\{z_n\}$, and in particular the share of true stories $\{y_n\}$.
+To begin the analysis, we compute how user-optimal attention depends on the state.

-\begin{lemma} The functions $U(a,y,M)$ and $U(a,y,I)$ are strictly concave, and the optimal attention levels (conditional on sharing $T'$ stories) are\footnote{In practice both of these attention levels are always strictly between $0$ and $1$.
-It straightforward to verify that $a(y,e)<1$ for all $y$ and $a(y,e)>0$ if $y<1$, and that the system can never reach a state where $y=1$.}
+\begin{lemma} The functions $U(a,y,M)$ and $U(a,y,I)$ are strictly concave, and the optimal attention levels (conditional on sharing $T'$ stories) are:

 \end{lemma} The proof of this and all other results stated in the text are in Appendix \ref{appendix:proofs}.
-Intuitively, when $y=1$ there is no need to pay attention, so $a(1,I)=a(1,I)=0$.
-As $y$ decreases the marginal gain from paying attention increases, and since the $U$'s are strictly concave, $da/dy<0.$ However, when $y$ is close enough to $0$ the payoff from the $a(y,e)$ is so low that users prefer not to pay any attention at all.\footnote{We allow users to randomize when indifferent between $a=0$ and $a=a(y,e)$.}
+It is straightforward to verify that $a(y,e)<1$ for all $y$ and $a(y,e)>0$ if $y<1$, and that the system can never reach a state where $y=1$.
+Intuitively, when $y=1$ there is no need to pay attention, so $a(1,M)=a(1,I)=0$.
+As $y$ decreases the marginal gain from paying attention increases, and since the $U$'s are strictly concave, $da/dy<0.$ However, when $y$ is close enough to $0$ the payoff from the $a(y,e)$ is so low that users do not share any stories and do not pay attention at all.

-As we show in Appendix \ref{appendix:online}, both of the conditionally optimal attention levels are decreasing in $\beta$ and increasing in $\theta,\mu,\lambda$, and $a(y,I)$ is increasing in $\delta$ while $a(y,M)$ is decreasing in $\delta$.
-That is, users pay more attention when false stories are highly credible, when the cost to sharing false stories is high, and when the weight on veracity is high, and pay less attention when the share of true stories is high and when the cost of attention is high.
-Users pay more attention to the veracity of very interesting stories (and less attention to mildly interesting stories) when false stories are more likely to be very interesting.
-These observations will be relevant for our discussion of comparative statics in Section \ref{subsec:comparative}.
+Online Appendix \ref{appendix:additional} shows that users pay more attention to stories of both evocativeness levels when false stories are very credible and when the cost to sharing false stories is high.
+Users pay more attention to very interesting stories when false stories are more likely to be very interesting, and pay less attention to very interesting stories as the payoff to sharing them increases.

-The next lemma shows that there are interior thresholds $\hat{y}_M,\hat{y}_I$ for each evocativeness level such that if the share of true stories is below the corresponding threshold then users choose $a=0$ and do not share the story, and if the share is above this threshold users choose the attention level given in Lemma \ref{lemma U a V} and share if and only if they received the signal $T'$.
+The next lemma shows that there are interior \emph{thresholds} $\hat{y}_M,\hat{y}_I$ for each evocativeness level such that if the share of true stories is below the corresponding threshold then users choose $a=0$ and do not share the story, and if the share is above this threshold users choose the attention level given in Lemma \ref{lemma U a V} and share if and only if they received the signal $T'$.